ezekiel-the-creator/OOP-JAVA/README.md

 *A **blueprint** for creating objects.
 It defines the attributes and behaviour that an object of that class will have.
 They are used to creating objects*

+We can create a class

 ### ***Object***

 *An object is an **instance** of a class.
 It is a real world entity that has state and behavior.
-Objects can interact with each other*
+For example a `motorbike` is an object.
+It has*
+* States: idle, first gear, second gear, etc
+* Behaviors: braking, accelerating and so on

 ### ***Inheritance***